CNH Tours - Cultural and Natural Heritage Tours Galapagos

 Day 5: Overland day trip to Tsodilo Hills World Heritage site.
 Hike to bushman rock art sites.
 Bush picnic lunch.

 Day 6: Mokoro (dug-out canoe) ride on the waterways, wildlife spotting.
-Transfer to airstrip for your private charter flight to Shinde in the Okavango Delta; evening game drive.
+Transfer by private charter flight to Xugana Island Lodge in the Okavango Delta; evening game drive.

-Day 9: Private charter flight to Hainaveld (Kalahari desert ecosystem).
+Day 9: Private charter flight to the Dinaka camp at Hainaveld (Kalahari desert ecosystem).
 Game drive on the way to the lodge.
 A variety of wildlife spotting activities, including walks with San Bushmen who will tell you about their way of life.

 Day 10: You’ll spend as much of the day (and night) as you please engagned in a selection of wildlife spotting / cultural activities.